Particle quantum states with indefinite mass and neutrino oscillations: Introduction

-The purpose of this work is to realize these ideas for developing a modification of the Standard Model, which is suitable to describe the oscillations of the particles.
-To do this, in Section \ref{M.1} we construct wave functions of multiplets of fermions with spin $1/2$, which form a spaces of irreducible representations of the direct product of the Poincar\'{e} group and the group $SU(3)$.
+The purpose of this work is to implement these ideas to construct the Fock space for the flavor states and to develop a modification of the Standard Model, which is suitable to describe the particle oscillations.
+In such a model it will be possible to describe the behavior of not only ultra-relativistic neutrinos, but also low-energy neutrinos, for example, relic ones.
+To do this, in Section \ref{M.1}, following the results of the article \cite{Lob}, we construct wave functions of multiplets of fermions with spin $1/2$, which form the spaces of irreducible representations of the direct product of the Poincar\'{e} group and the group $SU(3)$.
 First, we consider the most simple version of such a construction that is the tensor product of the Dirac representation of the Poincar\'{e} group and the fundamental representation of $SU(3)$, which we designate as ${\cal{H}}_{m,1/2}$.
 In this space the wave functions describe multiplets with components possessing equal masses $m$.

-Then, on the example of neutrino multiplet, we find unitary intertwining operator mapping ${\cal{H}}_{m,1/2}$ to a new space ${\cal{H}}_{m,1/2}^{(\nu)}$.
-In this space the wave functions describe multiplets with components possessing different masses that are the eigenvalues of the operator, which is defined by a mass matrix of the multiplet.
+Then, using the example of neutrino multiplet, we find a unitary intertwining operator mapping ${\cal{H}}_{m,1/2}$ to a new space ${\cal{H}}_{m,1/2}^{(\nu)}$.
+In this space the wave functions describe a multiplet with components possessing different masses that are the eigenvalues of the operator, which is defined by a mass matrix of the multiplet.
 These components describe the so called mass states of the field.
 The mass states generate a basis in ${\cal{H}}_{m,1/2}^{(\nu)}$, but the choice of this basis is not unique.
 We find all the plane-wave bases, which can describe the mass states.
 For any choice of the mass basis, linear combinations of its elements are bases in ${\cal{H}}_{m,1/2}^{(\nu)}$.
-Due to unitary equivalence of representations in ${\cal{H}}_{m,1/2}$ and in ${\cal{H}}_{m,1/2}^{(\nu)}$, the eigenvalues of the Casimir operator constructed from the translation operators squared on the elements of ${\cal{H}}_{m,1/2}^{(\nu)}$ are equal to $m^{2}$.
-Therefore, the parameter $m$ is not the observed mass, it sets the scale of the multiplet masses.
-As a matter of fact, the parameter $m$ has the meaning of a vacuum expectation value of the Higgs field.
+Due to the unitary equivalence of representations in ${\cal{H}}_{m,1/2}$ and in ${\cal{H}}_{m,1/2}^{(\nu)}$, the eigenvalues of the Casimir operator constructed from the translation operators squared on the elements of ${\cal{H}}_{m,1/2}^{(\nu)}$ are equal to $m^{2}$.
+However, the parameter $m$ is not the observed mass, it sets the scale of the multiplet masses.
+As a matter of fact, the parameter $m$ has the meaning of the vacuum expectation value of the Higgs field.